SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_environmental_qc.md

 How long the General Oceanics mechanical flow meter (Oceanic ® Model 2030) was in the water taking a reading, used to calculate water velocity in front of the cone

+Time is in seconds

 **Plotting distribution of flow set time**

 ``` r